 It is clear that such wealth of functionality comes at a price.
 Although this 3D modeling software is free, it is by no means easy to master.

 In terms of modeling, it is noteworthy that 3D design software Blender includes sculpting capabilities similar to Mudbox or ZBrush.
-This 3D modeling software provides a number of tools and modifiers that ease the creation of meshes intended for 3D printing – including a solution to repair meshes.
+This free 3D modeling software provides a number of tools and modifiers that ease the creation of meshes intended for 3D printing – including a solution to repair meshes.

-Blender is not suited for beginners, but if you are not turned off by a steep learning curve and search for one of the best open-source 3D modeling software that is a jack of all trades, you have found it.
+Blender is not suited for beginners, but if you are not turned off by a steep learning curve and search for one of the best free 3D modeling software that is a jack of all trades, you have found it.

-Best 3D modeling software (3D Design/3D CAD software) for: Professional 3D Modelers and 3D Designers, Game Developers
+Best free 3D modeling software (3D Design/3D CAD software) for: Professional 3D Modelers and 3D Designers, Game Developers